realworldocaml/book/en/files-modules-and-programs.md

   List.Assoc.add t s (count + 1)
 ```

+The file `counter.ml` will be compiled into a module named `Counter`.
+The name of the module is derived automatically from the filename.
+Note that the module name is capitalized even if the file is not.

 We can now rewrite `freq.ml` to use `Counter`.
 Note that the
 resulting code can still be built with `ocamlbuild`, which will
 discover dependencies and realize that `counter.ml` needs to be